You’ve made the decision – you’re bound for NorQuest College. This process will take you from your decision to Day 1 at school.

 The following steps apply to Academic Upgrading, English as a Second Language, Apprenticeship Prep, Day Home Provider, Literacy and Essential Skills Pathways, and Transitions to Employment programs.

-The admission process for these programs is slightly different than that of the post-secondary programs.
+The admission process for these programs is slightly different.
 Applicants to these programs should follow these steps:

 Email: firstname.lastname@example.org, or